pusher/hacktoberfest/README.md

 ## Join us on Discord!
-🤝Get help from the community and Pusher team in the #community-help channel
+🤝 Get help from the community and Pusher team in the #community-help channel

-🚀Show the community what you’ve been working on in the #i-made-this channel
+🚀 Show the community what you’ve been working on in the #i-made-this channel

-💬Share and pick up tips and trick in the #community-chat channel
+💬 Share and pick up tips and trick in the #community-chat channel

-💡Tell us about your experience building with Pusher in #feedback-and-ideas channel
+💡 Tell us about your experience building with Pusher in #feedback-and-ideas channel